pgeu/pgeu-system/docs/confreg/reports.md

 *>* and *<* to indicate that the value should be greater/smaller (for numbers) or after/before (for dates).

+Once you are done building your filter, click *Query data*.
+This will runt he query against your filter, and show you a count of attendees matching.
+Once you have done this once, a second form appears, which allows you to pick some more fields, but you can also update your filters and re-query the data as needed.

-Specify a title if you want one on the report, mainly for printing.
+You can specify a title if you want one on the report, mainly for printing.

 In *Additional columns* specify extra column headers with comma between them.
 This is particularly useful if for example generating an attendee list to tick off people on -- make an empty column for the tick-mark!

+Finally, click *Generate report*, which will then open the resulting report in a new tab.
+Note that this will *not* req-query the database for new attendees, so if more attendees now match the filter definitions you made earlier, they will not be included in the report.
+This is intentional to make sure the report is predictable.

 ## Badges